AdaCore/training_material/courses/rust_essentials/200_error_handling/08-anyhow.rst

 Adding Context
 ----------------

-One of the best features of :rust:`anyhow` is ability to attach "human" context to a technical error
+* Ability to attach "human" context to a technical error

+  * Primary feature of :rust:`anyhow`

+* Methods

   * :rust:`context`